 Mr. Ahmet Aytoğan from Turkey is an avid collector of BILLS OF LADING..
 Yes..
 You heard right..
 Bills of Lading (not sure if this hobby has a name yet like Philatelist etc……)

 He has been collecting bill of ladings for twenty three years now and has found many interesting bills of lading from different sources such as internet sales, local and international auctions, shipping agents, colleagues from all over the world and second-hand booksellers..

-Below is a compilation of his collection and also his explanation..
+Below is a slideshow of his awesome bill of lading collection and also his explanation..